• Skip to primary navigation

 Ingredients

-oven baked teriyaki chicken thighs ingredients
+oven baked teriyaki thighs ingredients.

 Soy sauce.
 I always get reduced-sodium soy sauce, which is still plenty flavorful.